twnlink/neptune-plugins/README.md

 This plugin was inspired by [TidalTags](https://github.com/Inrixia/TidalTags).

 Copy the following URL to the neptune plugin install page to install Quality Tags: `https://twnlink.github.io/neptune-plugins/QualityTags`

+## Song Share
+Allows you to send a song from the TIDAL mobile app to TIDAL desktop via the share sheet.

+Copy the following URL to the neptune plugin install page to install Song Share: `https://twnlink.github.io/neptune-plugins/SongShare`